atenfyr/UAssetAPI/docs/src/api/uassetapi.propertytypes.objects.propertydata.md

 #### Returns

 [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean)<br>
-Whether or not the property is zero.
+Whether or not the property can be serialized as zero.

 ### **FromString(String[], UAsset)**